IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 If the dataset is not locked (or if there is no lock of the requested type), the API will return an empty list.

 The following API end point will lock a Dataset with a lock of specified type.
-Note that this requires “superuser” credentials:
+Note that this requires "superuser" credentials:

 .. code-block:: bash